thednp/kute.js/README.md

 This distribution is much lighter and more suitable for most projects:
 * size: width and height
 * transform: translate3D, scale, rotateX, rotateY, rotateZ
-* position: top, left (ideal for IE9- fallback)
+* position: top, left (ideal for IE9- translate3D(left,top,0) fallback)
-* zoom: for IE8 fallback
+* zoom: for scale on IE8 fallback
 * window scroll

 # What else it does